-The affirmative vote of the holders of a majority of the shares of common stock present in person or represented by proxy at the Annual Meeting and entitled to vote on the matter is needed to ratify the appointment of EFP Rotenberg, LLP as our independent registered public accounting firm for the year ending December 31, 2013.
-Under Delaware law, an abstention will have the same legal effect as a vote against the ratification of EFP Rotenberg, LLP, and broker non-votes will have no effect on the outcome of the ratification of the independent registered public accounting firm.
+The affirmative vote of the holders of a majority of the shares of common stock and Series A Preferred Stock (on as an-converted basis) present in person or represented by proxy at the Annual Meeting and entitled to vote on the matter is needed to ratify the appointment of Freed Maxick, CPAs, P.C. as our independent registered public accounting firm for the year ending December 31, 2015.
+Under Delaware law, an abstention will have the same legal effect as a vote against the ratification of Freed Maxick, CPAs, P.C., and broker non-votes will have no effect on the outcome of the ratification of the independent registered public accounting firm.